Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-We see that \Eqref{eq:EinsteinEulerPartialTruncated} is a system of $x$-parametrized ODEs.
-The goal is now to show that we can pick the exponents $\muGcomp{i}$, $\muFcomp{i}$ and $\eta$ in \Sectionref{sec:SetupSIVP} so that the three conditions of \Theoremref{th:smoothexistenceN} are satisfied: (i) the system is a special quasilinear symmetric hyperbolic Fuchsian system (\Defref{def:quasilinearlimitN}), (ii) the block diagonal condition holds and (iii) the eigenvalue condition holds.
+We see that \Eqref{eq:EinsteinEulerPartialTruncated} is a {\sl system of $x$-parametrized ODEs with respect to $t$.} The goal is now to show that we can pick the exponents $\muGcomp{i}$, $\muFcomp{i}$ and $\eta$ in \Sectionref{sec:SetupSIVP} so that the three conditions of \Theoremref{th:smoothexistenceN} are satisfied: (i) the system is a special quasilinear symmetric hyperbolic Fuchsian system (\Defref{def:quasilinearlimitN}), (ii) the block diagonal condition holds and (iii) the eigenvalue condition holds.
 This is achieved straightforwardly using the estimates in \Sectionref{sec:foestimates} and we obtain \Propref{prop:SIVPtruncated} below.
-The only non-trivial steps of the proof are to satisfy \Eqref{eq:restrictiveassumps}, which with the judicious choice ${\muGcomp1}={\muGcomp6}$ leads to the condition $\eta>2k-1$, and the eigenvalue condition $\muFcomp2>\Gamma$ (see \Eqsref{eq:defNNFT} and \eqref{eq:muF}) which together with \Eqref{eq:conditionFFT} leads to the constraint $\eta>\Gamma$.
-Moreover, we have $\eta<1$.
-We stress that we are able to satisfy these inequalities for $\eta$ and $\muFcomp2$ only because the block diagonal condition of the theorem turns out to be trivial as a consequence of the decoupling of the second equation of \eqref{eq:EinsteinEulerPartialTruncated} and of the fact that the matrix $\NNG$ in \Eqref{eq:NNG}, in particular the sub-matrix in \Eqref{eq:nnZO}, simplifies drastically due to \Eqref{eq:truncatedsol}.
+The only non-trivial step is to satisfy \Eqref{eq:restrictiveassumps}, which with the judicious choice ${\muGcomp1}={\muGcomp6}$ leads to the condition $\eta>2k-1$, and the eigenvalue condition $\muFcomp2>\Gamma$ (see \Eqsref{eq:defNNFT} and \eqref{eq:muF}) which together with \Eqref{eq:conditionFFT} leads to the condition $\eta>\Gamma$.
+Moreover, we require $\eta<1$.
+It is important to note that the block diagonal condition is now essentially trivial and in particular $\eta$ does not need to vanish.